DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ## Resize Window

-Resize window actions allow you to maximize a browser window or resize it to fit specified width and height or a type of device.
+Use resize window actions to maximize a browser window or resize it to fit a specified width and height or type of device.

 * [Resize Window](../../reference/test-api/testcontroller/resizewindow.md)
 * [Resize Window to Fit Device](../../reference/test-api/testcontroller/resizewindowtofitdevice.md)